 A "Spot Purchase" is a purchase of a good or services from one vendor that does not require competitive bidding.
-A spot purchase cannot exceed \$5,000 and the good or service is not available from a preestablished contract.
+A spot purchase cannot exceed \$10,000 and the good or service must not be available from a pre-established contract.
 HUB vendors who can provide the needed good or service at a reasonable price should be contacted whenever possible.
 Purchasers may supplement the CMBL for procurements at this dollar amount.

-5.4.1 Spot Purchase Procedures
+4.4.1 Spot Purchase Procedures

 - a.
-Obtain Purchase Requisition from the division
+Obtain Purchase Requisition from the division.

 - b.
-Verify stock numbers, if provided
+Verify stock numbers, if provided.

 - c.
-Locate a vendor
+Locate a vendor.

-Resources to locate vendors include: Centralized Master Bidders List, HUB Directory, vendor mailings or catalogs, yellow pages, Minority Development Centers, Chambers of Commerce, business card file, local source, internet, or recommendation from the end user.
+Resources to locate vendors include Centralized Master Bidders List, HUB Directory, vendor mailings or catalogs, yellow pages, Minority Development Centers, Chambers of Commerce, business card file, local source, internet, or recommendation from the end user.

 - a.
-Contact at least one vendor, preferably a HUB, to obtain pricing - b.
-Verify the vendor is not on the Debarred List or SAM list, print out results and place in PO file - c.
-Print out CMBL detail for awarded vendor - d.
-Finalize and issue PO - e.
-Complete PCC Checklist - f.
-Distribute purchase order copies to vendor - g.
-Distribute purchase order copies to the ordering division - h.
-Save PO in CAPPS - i.
-Post PO to agency website
+Contact at least one vendor, preferably a HUB, to obtain pricing.
+NOTE: Purchaser should request freight charges be included with quote. - b.
+Verify the vendor is not on the Debarred List or SAM list; print out results and place in PO file. - c.
+Finalize and issue PO. - d.
+Complete PCC Checklist. - e.
+Distribute purchase order copies to vendor. - f.
+Distribute purchase order copies to the ordering division. - g.
+Save PO in CAPPS.